Making the Case for Macdonald, Raynor and Banks Having a Fifth Ideal Par-3 Design

 Raynor’s first known version of the long par-3 that was not a Biarritz was found at Mountain Lake.

 In the intervening years, the originals have caused much consternation, confusion and questioning.
 They have been referred to as One-Tier Biarritz by some.
 Others surmised the designs were a mistake made during construction.
-Others thought the clubs rejected the Biarritz design and created their own long par-3.
+Others thought the clubs rejected the Biarritz concept and designed their own long par-3.
 All of those theories are wrong.
 The holes were not created on the ground and were not mistakes.
 Drawings of this style appear in plans for multiple layouts.
-This was a design that passed Macdonald’s rigid test for what makes a great golf hole.
+This was a design that passed Macdonald’s rigid test for what makes a sound golf hole.

 Raynor’s first version was at Mountain Lake.
 It appears on a plan dated to late 1916 and was playable in 1917.